 If you’ve maximized the space under the crib, consider the space under your bed, if it’s not already claimed!
 You don’t need to keep all of the baby clothes in the baby’s room.

-If you have space under your bed or another bed in the house, that’s also a great place to tuck away baby clothes.
+If you have space under your bed or another bed in the house, that’s also a great place to tuck away baby clothes, especially if you’re storing outgrown baby clothes for future babies.

 And think beyond beds!
 If you have enough space under a dresser, you could tuck a couple of attractive baskets underneath the dresser as well.